ekasit-ja/evtron/README.md

 9. execute `systemctl daemon-reload` to inform system there is change from service files

 ---
-### Noted that if we already deployed PCJ INDUTRIES website before, skip step 10-11 and add directive `server {...}` from step 12 instead of editing existing one.
+### Noted that if we already deployed PCJ INDUSTRIES website before, skip step 10-11 and add directive `server {...}` from step 12 instead of editing existing one.
 ---

 10. install NGINX with `yum install nginx`